execRooted/Tasky/README.md

 **Tasky** is a colorful, terminal-based to-do manager written in C# for Arch Linux.
 It helps you manage tasks with priorities and categories.

-> Built for Arch Linux, but should work on most Linux distros with .NET support.
+> Built for Arch Linux, with support for all major Linux distros.
 ---
 ![Tasky](photos/tasky.png)